pdonis/powerseries/FORMULAS.md

     I1 * F1(I) = I1 * (f1 + x I1 F2(I)) = 1

-Similar to the reciprocal above, we see that i1 = 1 / f1 and the
-formula rearranges to
+Moving the x term to the other side and dividing through by f1, we get

-    I1 = i1 + x I2 = 1 / f1 (1 - x I1 * I1 * F2(I))
+    I1 = 1 / f1 (1 - x I1 * I1 * F2(I))

-This is now sufficient to implement the generator since the first term i0 and the second term i1 are both known, so the double multiplication and composition on the right will have enough terms to get started.
+This is now sufficient to implement the generator recursively.

 Square Root
 -----------